 Brief History of Artword Theatre:

 Version Two 1999-2006: In 1999, with the help of supportive landlords, and some visionary policies of the City of Toronto, they created a major performance space: a 150-seat mainspace and a 60-seat studio theatre.
 There they developed their own original works of theatre, and provided a home to many of the best independent theatre companies in Toronto.
 The sale of the building in 2006 to a condo developer forced the pair to wind down abruptly.
 Here is the link to the archive website for Artword Theatre 1994 to 2007

 In 2012/2013, they also did a four-show season at The Lyric Theatre: two new shows 1812 The Songbook and James Street and two revivals If Cows Could Fly and Tobacco Troubadour.

 In 2013 they added more stage area and lighting to Artword Artbar for their own brand of original ensemble theatre: Scroogissimo!
 (2013, Nov-Dec 2014, Nov-Dec 2016), James Street (2014 & May 2015), and David L. Dawson’s MacBush, the Musical (Apr & Nov 2016), Langston Hughes vs Joe McCarthy (several iterations in various formats to 2019).
 Also on stage were two plays by Charly Chiarelli, directed and dramaturged by Ronald Weihs: a remount of the Chiarelli favourite Cu’Fu?
-(2017) and a new play Charly’s Piano (2017 and 2019).
+(2011 and 2017) and a new play Charly’s Piano (2017 and 2019).

 In September 2019 they announced that they had sold the 15 Colbourne building to new owners who would take possession on December 5, 2019.
 Performances at Artword Artbar continued up to November 17.